Admission for the January 2025 academic session is ongoing Apply Now!

 • Configure computers to minimise power consumption.

-• Use virtualization to reduce the number of servers, and other green technologies.
+• Use virtualization to reduce the number of servers, and other green

-• Integrate sustainable information technology into organisational culture and planning in order to foster long-term sustainability.
+culture and planning in order to foster long-term sustainability.

-Software Engineering Process (Elective) 2
+Software Engineering Process (Elective)3

-• Provide the role of software processes in software development and will have experienced a variety of processes, ranging from rigid to agile.
+• Provide the role of software processes in software development and

-• Explain the role of software processes in software development and will have experienced a variety of processes, ranging from rigid to agile.
+will have experienced a variety of processes, ranging from rigid to

 • Demonstrate a comprehensive understanding of fundamental programming concepts and data structures in C++ such as primitive types, arrays, records, strings, and string processing.